-Commencing in 2014, MWAS athletes recieve education through the 'Developing Champions' program.
-'Developing Champions' is a module-based athlete education system that was developed through a partnership of the Western Australian Institute of Sport and the Department of Sport and Recreation.
+MWAS athletes receive education through the Western Australian Institute of Sport (WAIS) ‘Developing Champions‘ program.
+‘Developing Champions’ is a module-based athlete education system that was developed through a partnership of the Western Australian Institute of Sport and the Department of Sport and Recreation.

 MWAS believes that although being physically talented can help with performance, the most important attribute for an athlete is their mind.
 The sports psychologists that MWAS engages have worked with athletes and coaches right through to the Olympic level.